Mattyj612/al-folio/_posts/2018-12-17-favorite-things-2018.md

-Going in, I knew that *The Immortal Life Henrietta Lacks* would be a straightforward biography of Henrietta Lacks, whose infinitely-reproducing cancer cells were taken without concent and used for medical research, without any compensation to Henrietta or her family.
+Going in, I knew that *The Immortal Life Henrietta Lacks* would be a straightforward biography of Henrietta Lacks, whose infinitely-reproducing cancer cells were taken without consent and used for medical research, without any compensation to Henrietta or her family.
 I knew that it would be an important and tragic story about race, class, science, and medicine.
-What I didn't realize was that this book is written in a beautiful inter-woven time-travelling style that masterfully jumps between three narrative strands: the history of cancer research and medical ethics, the story of Henrietta Lacks and her family in 1950s Baltimore, and the buddy-cop road trip tale of Rebecca Skloot (the author) and Deborah Lacks (Henrietta's daughter).
+What I didn't realize was that this book is written in a beautiful inter-woven time-traveling style that masterfully jumps between three narrative strands: the history of cancer research and medical ethics, the story of Henrietta Lacks and her family in 1950s Baltimore, and the buddy-cop road trip tale of Rebecca Skloot (the author) and Deborah Lacks (Henrietta's daughter).
 The beautiful